xanmankey/FishingForPhish/docs/api.rst

 More examples and documentation will be added when time allows.
 The API examples are currently broken down into example code snippets (*which won't always be able to stand alone*) and a simple combined example at the end of the documentation.

-initialize
+startFishing
 ----------

 In order to scrape, parse html, or work with datasets, you first have to initialize the library.
-You can do that by creating an instance of the class initialize and then calling the method initializeAll.
+You can do that by creating an instance of the class startFishing and then calling the method initializeAll.
 **Note: whenever you initialize either a webdriver instance or start the JVM, the associated exit method should be run in order to exit properly**

 .. code-block:: python